CS3219-AY2223S1/cs3219-project-ay2223s1-g28/README.md

 # CS3219-AY22-23-Project-Skeleton

-This is a template repository for CS3219 project.
+This is the repository for CS3219 Group 28 PeerPrep project.

 ## User Service
 1. Rename `.env.sample` file to `.env`.